-During the planning stage, warehouse managers need their WMS to identify containers with pallet exchange relationships, calculate the minimum number of doors at the docking area and the minimum amount of time required to complete the day’s cross-docking operation, and more.
+During the planning stage, warehouse managers need their system to identify containers with pallet exchange relationships, calculate the minimum number of doors at the docking area and the minimum amount of time required to complete the day’s cross-docking operation, and more.

 Once managers have identified their cross-docking needs, they need to quickly schedule workers (based on order volumes) as well as schedule specific doors at the dock.
 They’ll need to be able to adapt to changes in real time, especially when there’s a shipping delay that affects worker scheduling.